Skip to main content

 pip install -r requirements.txt

-This will install dlt with databricks extra which contains Databricks Python dbapi client.
+This will install dlt with the databricks extra, which contains the Databricks Python dbapi client.

 4. Enter your credentials into .dlt/secrets.toml.

-This should have your connection parameters and your personal access token.
+This should include your connection parameters and your personal access token.

-You will find your server hostname and HTTP path in the Databricks workspace dashboard.
-Go to "SQL Warehouses", select your warehouse (default is called "Starter Warehouse") and go to "Connection details".
+You can find your server hostname and HTTP path in the Databricks workspace dashboard.
+Go to "SQL Warehouses", select your warehouse (default is called "Starter Warehouse"), and go to "Connection details".

 Example: